The orthodoxy was clear: to estimate the mean of a Gaussian, use the sample mean. Grading estimators by their mean squared error

-In the 1950s, the statistical orthodoxy was clear: to estimate the mean of a Gaussian, use the sample mean.
-It is the maximum-likelihood estimator, the minimum-variance unbiased estimator, and (in one dimension) admissible: no other estimator beats it for every value of the parameter.
+the sample mean is the maximum-likelihood estimator, the minimum-variance unbiased estimator, and, in one dimension, admissible: no other estimator beats it for every value of the parameter.
+For two centuries this read as the end of the story.

 The estimator is famous and, when first encountered, jarring.
 It is also a precursor of ridge regression, empirical Bayes, and a great deal of modern machine learning.